Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## Domain constraint

-- In addition to these constraints, a **domain constraint** can be used to specificy the data type and a set of allowed values in a column
+- In addition to these constraints, a **domain constraint** can be used to specify the data type and a set of allowed values in a column
 - A new domain can be created with the `CREATE DOMAIN` statement:

   ```sql